UI text guidelines

 Should the string exceed the maximum width allocated for that line, the screen must be designed in such a way that the string rolls to a new line.

 Don't over-punctuate.
 Add punctuation only when not doing so would be unclear, ungrammatical, or inconsistent.
 Unnecessary punctuation creates clutter.

 When you have to use quotes, opt for straight quotes, not curly (aka, "smart") quotes, as the latter will break when translated; sorry, typography fans.

 (Recommended) Add a serial comma before the final conjunction when writing a series of items of a sentence.

 (Recommended) Use exclamation marks sparingly.

-Sometimes, when the spirit moves you, an exclamation point might be the right way to celebrate something with the customer — like, a particularly celebratory thank-you message or notification.
+An exclamation point might be the right way to celebrate something with the customer, such as a particularly celebratory thank-you message or notification.
 But use sparingly, reserving them for occasions when the customer might actually be excited.

 (Recommended) Avoid using parentheses, dashes, and semicolons in UI text.